juergenweb/FrontendForms/README.md

 ```php
 $form->setCustomProgressbar('<div>Markup of my custom progress bar</div>');
 ```
+ Using this method disables the display of the default progress bar automatically.

 ### getCurrentStepNumber()

 This methods outputs the number of the current step as an integer, but keep in mind: This method must run after the isValid() method.
 This method can be used if you are creating your own custom progress bar.